You are here

-Loans are borrowed funds that must be repaid with interest, usually after the completion of the college education.
+Loans are borrowed funds that must be repaid with interest, usually after the completion of the university education.
 Each loan program has different eligibility and application requirements.
-Felician College currently participates in the Federal Direct Loan Program, the Federal Direct PLUS Program and a variety of alternative loans from several lending institutions.
+Felician University currently participates in the Federal Direct Loan Program, the Federal Direct PLUS Program and a variety of alternative loans from several lending institutions.

-Felician College participates in the Federal Title IV and State of New Jersey financial aid programs.
+Felician University participates in the Federal Title IV and State of New Jersey financial aid programs.
 Institutional sources of funding are also available.

 Federal Aid Programs